This is a partial transcript from On the Record with Greta Van Susteren, March 16, 2004 that has been edited for clarity.

-GRETA VAN SUSTEREN, HOST: Now to the investigation surrounding radio talk-show host Rush Limbaugh's OxyContin use.
+GRETA VAN SUSTEREN, HOST: Now to the investigation surrounding radio talk-show host Rush Limbaugh's OxyContin (search) use.
 Limbaugh hasn't been charged with a crime, so does seizing his medical records violate his constitutional rights?
 Prosecutors filed a motion last week arguing privacy rights should not be used to hide criminal wrongdoing.

 Limbaugh's lawyer Roy Black joins us from Miami.

 ROY BLACK, CRIMINAL DEFENSE ATTORNEY: Good evening, Greta.

 VAN SUSTEREN: All right, Roy.
 Why did they -- or let me back up.
 How did they seize his medical records?
 Under what authority did the D.A. seize Rush Limbaugh's medical records?

 BLACK: Well, they did an end run around the Florida statutes, which set out very clearly about how medical records should be obtained for court proceedings, and they obtained search warrants and sent police officers into four doctors' offices and seized all the files and then brought them back to their office.
 So in doing so...

 VAN SUSTEREN: But I thought that -- I -- but let me just stop you for one second.
 I thought under Florida law that they could get a search warrant, but then they -- before they could look at them, they were obliged to notify the person whose records were taken so the person could contest it.

 BLACK: No, Greta, there's one case which that was done, and it was authorized to do so, but the records were not seized from a hospital or from a physician.
 It was seized from an insurance company that was selling policies based on people's medical records, and the patients there had signed forms waiving their right to privacy.